 Sicily is generally a great destination to visit with family and kids.
 There are plenty of family-friendly hotels, B&B, apartment and villas on the island, so your choice would come down to personal preference, but if I have to tell the truth, we always rent a flat or a villa when we travel with kids.
 It’s so much comfortable, practical and easy-going.
 We can arrange meals, relax and have fun without considering the strict hours for breakfast most of the hotels have.

 The best destinations to stay at when visiting Sicily are Cefalu (on the North coast for Sicily) and Noto (on the South Eastern coast).
-As previously mentioned, Cefalu is a superb spot for beach lovers and it’s a great starting point to visit all the North coast.
-Those looking for great accommodation can choose between Villa Rita – that has a breathtaking view – up to 6 beds and Terrazza Gabbiano di Sotto, which has 4 beds in the historic centre of the town.
+As previously mentioned, Cefalu is a superb spot for beach lovers, and it’s a great starting point to visit all the North coast.
+Those looking for great accommodation can choose between Villa Rita – that has a breathtaking view – up to 6 beds and Terrazza Gabbiano di Sotto, which has four beds in the historic centre of the town.

 If you land at Catania, you can easily reach the city of Noto in one hour and a half drive.
 We particularly love this place, as it is in a strategical area, with so many things to visit: art, culture, nature and amazing coastal spots.
 Villa Pigna Blu is then a superb villa to rent, up to 8 beds, that is perfect for two families travelling with kids in Sicily.